inlab-geo/cofi/docs/tutorial.rst

 In the workflow of :code:`cofi`, there are three main
 components: :code:`BaseProblem`, :code:`InversionOptions`, and :code:`Inversion`.

-- :code:`BaseProblem` defines three things: 1) the forward problem; 2) the inversion parameter (model) space; and 3) the objective function to be optimised
+- :code:`BaseProblem` defines three things: 1) the forward problem; 2) model parameter
+  space (the unknowns); and 3) other information about the objective you'd like to reach.
+Depending on the inversion approaches you'd like to use, the last one can be an objective function, or a log likelihood function, etc.
 - :code:`InversionOptions` describes details about how one wants to run the inversion, including the inversion approach, backend tool and solver-specific parameters.
 - :code:`Inversion` can be seen as an inversion engine that takes in the above two as information,